-The world's top galleries are flocking to a city popular with artists and collectors rtists have lived and worked in the sun-filled expanse in and around Los Angeles for decades, drawing collectors from across the U.S. and overseas, working with dozens of local galleries, and spurring the growth of a number of contemporary arts institutions.
+Artists have lived and worked in the sun-filled expanse in and around Los Angeles for decades, drawing collectors from across the U.S. and overseas, working with dozens of local galleries, and spurring the growth of a number of contemporary arts institutions.
 But the city's identity as a global arts center has eluded it.